remibm/odm-dsi-docker/dsi-runtime/docs/persistence.md

 Load the persisted data with the usual DSI dataloadManager script and start the DSI Runtime.

-`docker-compose exec dsi-runtime ./dsi-cmd dataLoadManager autoload --disableServerCertificateVerification=true --disableSSLHostnameVerification=true`
+`docker-compose run dsi-runtime ./dsi-cmd dataLoadManager autoload --disableServerCertificateVerification=true --disableSSLHostnameVerification=true`

 Once preload is completed, the output should show: